codeocean/text-notification/README.md

 ## Creating this capsule in *Code Ocean*

+#### *Note: if this capsule was duplicated from the Apps Library, you can skip this entire section.The environment is already fully setup for you.

 1. Create a new capsule and select **copy from public git**
     - ![copy from public git](images/copy_from_public_git.png)
 2. Enter the url for this github repo